bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

 # Get the script started

 Since you should have installed cflib in the previous step by step tutorial, you are all ready to got now.
-Open up an new python script called `swarm_rectangle.py`.
+Open up a new python script called `swarm_rectangle.py`.
 First you will start by adding the following import to the script:

 ```python
 import time